Gissio/radpro/docs/install-fs2011.md

 ## Step 7: Show your support

 If you like Rad Pro, consider showing your support by starring the project on GitHub.
 Your support is greatly appreciated.

+## Hardware-specific notes

+The keys are mapped as follows:

+  * Power on/off: Long-press POWER key.
+  * Go up/down: UP and DOWN keys.
+  * Enter menu/select option: MENU/OK key
+  * Go back/hold measurement: PLAY/PAUSE key.
+  * Reset measurement: Long-press PLAY/PAUSE key.

+On the FS2011, Rad Pro can store up to 31496 data points.
+At normal radiation levels, this allows for 21 days of data at 1-minute intervals, 54 days at 5-minute intervals, 109 days at 10-minute intervals, 328 days at 30-minute intervals, and 656 days at 60-minute intervals.